nodejs/node/doc/api/dns.md

   - `ret` {Object[][]}

 Uses the DNS protocol to resolve all records (also known as `ANY` or `*` query).
-The `ret` argument passed to the `callback` function will be an array of objects with uncertain type of records.
-Each object has a property `type` that indicates the type of current record.
+The `ret` argument passed to the `callback` function will be an array containing various types of records.
+Each object has a property `type` that indicates the type of the current record.
 And depending on the `type`, additional properties will be present on the object:

 | Type | Properties |